Ma Shi Khana Pagoda

 Ma Shi Khana Pagoda (မရှိခဏဘုရား) was a Buddhist pagoda located in Sagaing, Myanmar.

 According to tradition, the pagoda was founded by Nga Tet Pya, a Robin Hood-like character, during the reign of the King Thado Minbya in the 1360s.
 The building collapsed during the 7.7 2025 Myanmar earthquake.

+Although initial efforts have been made to manage the site, a full reconstruction of the pagoda faces significant challenges, including Myanmar’s ongoing civil war and political instability.